-Courses from outside the Rinker School which a student desires to use towards a master's degree must be approved by the Director Graduate Studies and Research before the student registers for the course.
-Courses offered by programs in the traditional related subject areas such as Architecture, Engineering and Business are nearly always approved.
+Courses from outside of the Rinker School, which a student desires to use towards a master's degree, must be approved by the Director Graduate Studies and Research before the course(s) count towards a Rinker School master's degree.
+Courses offered by programs in the traditionally-related subject areas such as Architecture, Engineering, and Business are nearly always approved.
 A maximum of six credits of outside electives may be used to award a master's degree.
 Entrepreneurship for Engineers (EGN 6640), Engineering Innovation (EGN 6642), and Engineering Leadership (EGS 6039) have been pre-approved for use with the MCM and MSCM.